Private Lesson Information

 Q: Aren’t the band directors paid to teach my student their instrument?
 Why should I pay for somebody else to do it?

 A: As band directors, we are taught to play each of the instruments and are instructed in how to best teach them as well.
 That said, we have limitations when it comes to instruments we did not grow up playing.
 Private instructors are people playing their instruments professionally and can provide the most detailed, instrument-specific information for your students.
-Band directors may have a number of tricks to help students improve, but lesson instructors can give the best information possible.
+Band directors may have a number of tricks to help students improve, but lesson instructors can give the best information possible along with intricate details of playing their specific instrument.
 Additionally, the band directors are responsible for all of the students in the program, limiting substantial individual attention.

 Q: Is this kind of like tutoring for my student’s other classes?